wangerekaharun/StreamReactions/README.md

 }
 ```

-This is a normal function which has <code>context</code> as arguements and returns a <code>ReactionDrawable</code>.
-As you can see, here you set the <code>drawableInactive</code> and <code>drawableActive</code> icons.
-For the the active icon you're simply changing the color of the icon.
+This is a normal function which has <code>context</code> as arguments.
+It returns a <code>ReactionDrawable</code>.
+You also set the <code>drawableInactive</code> and <code>drawableActive</code> icons.
+For the the active icon you're changing the color of the icon.

-In the sample project you can check on the <code>ReactionDrawables.kt</code> file which is under the **utils** package for more custom drawable.
+In the sample project you can check on the <code>ReactionDrawables.kt</code> file.
+It is under the **utils** package for more custom drawable.

-Now, you drawables are ready to be used.
+Now, you have the drawables ready for use.
 Next is to create a map of reactions type and the drawables as follows:

 ```Kotlin
 val reactions: Map<String, SupportedReactions.ReactionDrawable> = mapOf(